Betterez/btrz-ex-health-checker/README.md

 # BtrzHealthchecker

-Healtch checker gets the information for the desired services passed as Checkers.
+Health checker gets the information for the desired services passed as Checkers in addition to environment information.

 ## Installation